-- To save the file on a server, you need a server available on the network. - To save the file to an SCP or SFTP server, you also need the user name and password for accessing this server.
+- To save the file on a server, you need a server available on the network. - To save the file to an SCP or SFTP server, you also need the user name and password for accessing this server. - Remember to make the SCP or SFTP server known to the device before the device accesses the server for the first time.
+See the Device Security > SSH Known Hosts dialog.

-□ Open the Basic Settings > Load/Save dialog. □ Select the table row of the desired configuration profile.
-Ex Export the configuration profile to your PC.
-To do this, perform the following steps: Click the link in the Profile name column.
+□ Select the table row of the desired configuration profile.

+Export the configuration profile to your PC.
+To do this, perform the following steps:

+Click the link in the Profile name column.

 The configuration profile is downloaded and saved as an XML file on your PC.